civil-space/coding-challenge-frontend/README.md

 ## Specifications

 Take some time to explore.
-This application already has a few things set up that you'll need, including Apollo for handling GraphQL requests on the React side of things, and the rails-graphql gem for resolving queries.
+This application already has a few things set up that you'll need.
 The goal is to fetch a list of 'articles' from Rails and display those in React at the `/articles` route.
 We've included a design for the article listing page, so do your best to match it.
 For any other pages, it's up to you, but don't worry, we don't expect you to be a designer.
 As a side note, given the scale of this application, not every requirement may make sense in a real world scenario.
 The goal here is to see what you can do.

 ## Requirements

 - When users navigate to the `/articles` route, a list of article should be displayed matching the designs (ignore the search bar and sorting options unless you're completing the relevant bonus objectives)
-- Articles should be fetched from Rails using GraphQL
+- Articles should be fetched from Rails using GET `/api/articles` endpoint
 - Each article should display the title, introduction, image, author, and the date the article was created
 - When articles are clicked (Read More), a new tab should be opened displaying the `body` of the article
 - Build your components using modern React, including 'hooks' based components